Last Updated on

 6. There’s still a lot of apathy about digital privacy.
 Do you think that will ever change?
 If so, what do you think it will take to make people care?

-Noall is encouraged by the increased interest about privacy, but she thinks people will get data breach fatigue (they’ll get tired of hearing about breaches and start tuning them out).
+Noall is encouraged by the increased interest in privacy, but she thinks people will get data breach fatigue (they’ll get tired of hearing about breaches and start tuning them out).
 She points out that the reported breaches are just the tip of the iceberg, because only a fraction of breaches are reported.

 7. How can parents ensure their kids are well-versed in digital defense?

 Noall says parents should teach kids not to reveal their real name, age, and location.
 She says they shouldn’t use their name in their email addresses.